laconbass/iai-oop/README.md

 about its immediate ancestor on the *prototype chain*.

 **Prototype Chain**: The hierarchy that an object inherits from.
-The prototype chain always ends on Object.prototype.
+The prototype chain always ends on `Object.prototype`.

 If you don't know about what are we talking about, please search further reading about *JavaScript* before continue reading.